CLARKBENHAM/CLARKBENHAM.github.io/content/posts/ladr-review.md

 ###### More confusion
 In the first case I'm mapping a representation in terms of B1 to a representation in terms of B2.
 In the 2nd I'm mapping a basis vector of B1 to a basis vector B2.
 As a formula: `v_b2=Q@v_b1` maps the same vector to new representation and `B_2=Q@B_1` maps between basis vectors.
-The represesentation is the same but vector changes.
+The representation is the same but vector changes.
  If I wanted to convert meters to inches I'd multiply by Q2 (the inverse of Q_in2met), but for inches to meters I'd multiply by the inverse of Q2 (just Q_in2met).
-WARNING: you can define the representation of a basis in 2 ways that are inverses of each other here because we're converting back to the standard basis and the matricies commute here.
-However if we were changing between 2 non-simultanesouly diagonalized basises then the change of basis matrix under both defintitions would NOT be inverses.
+WARNING: you can define the representation of a basis in 2 ways that are inverses of each other here because we're converting back to the standard basis and the matrices commute here.
+However if we were changing between 2 non-simultaneously diagonalized basises then the change of basis matrix under both definitions would NOT be inverses.

 Why is defining a basis based on how it changes the old basis it the inverse of defining a basis based on how the representation changes?
 Let's imagine we start with a basis of "pure" units {e1,e2,e3}.
 We pick 3 vectors for B1 and write them down as [v1,v2,v3]. *The matrix representation of B1 is the operation that converts e1 to v1, e2 to v2, and e3 to v3 all in terms of [e1,e2,e3]*.
 This is what it means to write `v1` as [a,b,c]: v1=a*e1+b*e2 +c*e3.
 Every matrix is equivalent to an operation, and if we want to go back to our pure basis then we'd run the operation in reverse (i.e. multiply by the inverse of the matrix representation of B1).